Katidian/kickstarter_analysis/README.md

-# kickstarter_analysis
-Analyzing Kickstarter data
+# An Analysis of Kickstarter Campaigns
+Abstract
+---
+Information!